Gathering for Pachamanca in Peru

 Altitude Sickness Medication

 Many of Peru's most famous attractions, including Machu Picchu, are located at high altitudes.
 Altitude sickness can affect anyone, regardless of their age, fitness level, or previous experience with high altitudes.
-Symptoms can include headache, nausea, fatigue, and shortness of breath, and Diamox is a common prescription medication to combat it.
+Symptoms can include headache, nausea, fatigue, and shortness of breath.
+Diamox is a common prescription medication to combat altitude sickness.
 Talk to your doctor or a travel pharmacist to see if it’s right for you.
 Medication or no, we recommend rest, water, light meals, and little alcohol while you acclimate.

 Filtering Water Bottle or SteriPen